Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Introduction

-The remaining sections of this paper are organized as follows.
-Section~\ref{sec:related_work} reviews related work on UAV deployment, MARL for UAV swarms, and continual learning in wireless networks.
+The remaining sections of this paper are organized as follows: Section~\ref{sec:related_work} reviews related work on UAV deployment and continual learning.
 Section~\ref{sec:system_model} presents the system model and problem formulation.
-Section~\ref{sec:proposed_framework} details the proposed STCL framework and the GDPO mechanism.
+Section~\ref{sec:proposed_framework} details the proposed STCL framework.
+Section~\ref{sec:theoretical_analysis} provides the theoretical analysis of knowledge retention.
 Section~\ref{sec:simulation_results} discusses the simulation setup and performance evaluation.
 Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future research directions.